 3. There is confidence conveyed to others – more accurately overconfidence – that it will succeed (so long as it is punctuated by reflective self-doubt and updating as new information rolls in)

-4. They accept that change is a messy process marked by episodes of confusion and anxiety that people must endure.
+4. They accept that change is a messy process marked by episodes of confusion and anxiety that people must endure

 Nevertheless, of all these steps, the first is most salient: call it boil the frogs or burning the boats, you must have a satisfactory level of urgency.
 “Dissatisfaction proves people to question old ways of doing things and fuels motivation to find and install better new ways – especially when leaders can find ways to dampen fear and increase trust and psychological safety.”